 Industry standard workplace first aid kits contain additional items for a tailored response, such as those required to treat burns victims.
 First aid equipment and devices should be stored and maintained appropriately, and can be expanded upon as part of a dedicated first aid room for addressing wide-ranging injuries.
-Real First Aid courses include options for on-site training, localised risk and hazard minimisation, employee education and the establishment of a first aid room.
+Real Response courses include options for on-site training, localised risk and hazard minimisation, employee education and the establishment of a first aid room.

 What occupational first aid course is held in Sydney?

-Real First Aid expansion includes delivery of essential courses throughout Sydney.
+Real Response expansion includes delivery of essential courses throughout Sydney.
 These include courses specifically designed for leading first aid officers in the workplace who are dedicated to overseeing first aid equipment and delivering timely emergency response.
 Occupational first aid covers various areas of competency including Provide Advanced First Aid (HLTAID006), Provide Advanced Resuscitation (HLTAID007), and Manage First Aid Services and Resources (HLTAID008).